wrp/smtx/README.rst

 smtx -- Simple Modal Terminal Multiplexer

-smtx is designed for simplicity in the implementation and ease of use in a limited environment (eg, on a small physical device).
-It provides a simple mechanism for providing ptys that are wider than the physical device, and makes it simple to have multiple views in different locations of the pty.
-Also, it provides a simple mechanism for generating screen layouts dynamically.
-For example, sending the osc string ".5:.5 .5:1 1:.5 1:1" (eg, printf '\033]60;.5:.5 .5:1 1:.5 1:1\\007') will generate 4 windows in a grid.
-There are several pre-set screen layouts that can be rendered with the 'v' command.
+Designed for simplicity and ease of use in a limited environment (eg, on a small physical device), smtx provides provides ptys that are wider than the physical device and the ability to have multiple views in different locations of the pty.

 Quickstart
 ==========

-smtx is a window manager.
-When first started, smtx creates a single window with a pty running the program specified in SHELL.
-The window that is created will fill the physical screen, and the underlying pty that it is viewing will have a width at least as much as that specified at startup (default is 80).
+When first started, `smtx` creates a single window with a pty running the program specified in SHELL.
+The window that is created will fill the physical screen, and the underlying pty that it is viewing will have a width of at least 80.
 The `CMD` keysequence (default is `CTRL+g`) will put smtx in `command` mode, in which key sequences are interpreted to manipulate the windows.
-Transition back to `keypress` mode by pressing `RETURN` or `CMD`.
-Pressing `RETURN` transitions mode without sending a key to the underlying pty, while pressing `CMD` transitions and sends the keystroke.
-To destroy all of the ptys and exit, use `CMD`-9x
+Press `RETURN` to exit command mode.
+Press `CMD` to exit command mode and send `CMD` to the underlying pty.
+In command mode, create new windows using `c` or `C`.
+Use `hjkl` to navigate between windows.
+Use `<` and `>` to horizontally scroll the underlying pty.
+Most commands accept a count, so you could create 5 new windows with `5c` and move down N times with `Nj`.
+(In the follwoing, `N` will represent an arbitrary integer).
+Choose one of the preset layouts with `Nv`.
+To attach the current window to a different pty, use `Na`.
+To change the pty in the current window with the pty in a different window, use `Ns`.
+To transpose the orientation of the current window, use `T`.
+To close the currently focused window (the underlying pty is not affected), use `x`.
+To destroy all of the ptys and exit, use `9x`.

 Features
 ========